WappleDapple/Mod-Menu/README.md

-# If the mods don't work tell me in my YT comments
+# If the mods don't work tell me in my YT comments also mod in releases